 Oct 4 2018

 Advice online abounds about how executive compensation should be negotiated.
-There are tips on why it’s important to do research the compensation range for your targeted position, when to bring up the “money talk” and what to do if pressured to give a figure when it isn’t in your best interest to do so.
+There are tips on why it’s important to research the compensation range for your targeted position, when to bring up the “money talk” and what to do if pressured to give a figure when it isn’t in your best interest to do so.
 This post won’t be addressing those negotiation tips.

 What I’d like to do here is invite you to take a big step back.

 If your company makes and sells widgets, do they shout out the price before they’ve indicated “why widgets” or “why our widgets” in the first place?
 Hopefully not.
 Thus, my number one tip for salary negotiation is something you should actually do before you’ve even thought about how much to ask for, indeed before you’ve even applied for a job.
 It is something you should do when you are developing your resume.